SackeyDavid/Africa-DSI-Quiz/README.md

 Q11.
 What text is encoded in the image?
 (Hint: load the image, look at the pixel values and think creatively).
 Image is Cat_Image.png in folder.

-I could solve this.
+I couldn't solve this.
+I tried using stepic Python library but got 'y' as result.
 So I used my intuition and picked 'I lovve Kittens' because that was the odd one.
 The other options were names of AI researchers.

 Q12.
 A dataset of training and test data (i.e. "heart_training_data.csv", "heart_test_data.csv") contains demographic and medical data of a set of patients.
 There are multiple features which include ID: is a unique identifier for each patient. sex:: the patient's gender, age: the patient's age and a number of other categorical and numerical variables, some of which will need to be cleaned.
 Use the training data to create a model using logistic regression that will predict whether a patient has a disease (target=1) or not (target=0).
 Applying the model to the test set, which of the following is closest to your answer?